Cam'ron's Mom Reminds Us Just How Long Killa's Been Woke W/ Classic Sample: "How Appropriate For The Times"

 Mom x Killa

 On Thursday, Mom’ron hit up social media with a flashback.
-Fredericka Giles shared a snippet of Cam’s 2005 Sam Cooke-sampled “A Change is Gonna Come” classic.
+Fredericka Giles shared a snippet of Cam’s 2005 Sam Cooke-sampled “A Change is Gonna Come” classic, proving that Cam’ron has always been woke.

 ““Long Time Coming” by Cam’ron ft Elz sampled Sam Cooke’s “A Change is Gonna Come”.
 How appropriate for the times” -Fredericka Giles’ Instagram